-The Cartesian coordinate system corresponds to the Cartesian coordinates of the robot tool head with respect to the origin point which is the bottom center of the robot in the three-dimensional space.
-The coordinates are presented as x, y, z, a, b for the robot and c, d, e for the auxiliary axes.
-The first three coordinates of the robot are the x, y, z which are the respective coordinate values in millimeters. a is the rotation of the robot tool head with respect to the ground, in degrees. b is the same as the value of b, which is the rotation of the last joint of the robot in degrees.
-Therefore, c = b, d = b, d = b, d = d0.
-For the auxiliary axes also their value in Cartesian space is the same as their value in joints space.
-The following picture shows the reference point and the Cartesian coordinates with respect to it.
+The Cartesian coordinate system corresponds to the Cartesian coordinates of the robot tool head with respect to the origin point which is at the bottom on the axis of rotation of j0 in the three-dimensional space.
+The coordinates are presented as x, y, z, a, b, c for the robot and d, e for the auxiliary axes.
+The first three coordinates of the robot are the x, y, z which are the respective coordinate values in millimeters. a, b, c represent the rotation vector of the robot head respect to the robot base in degrees.
+The definition of the rotation vector can be found here: